 Remember, you don’t have to register a trademark to get protection in the United States.
 Federal registration gives you added benefits such as the ability to collect damages in an infringement lawsuit, but it’s not required.
 However, a mark can’t get any protection at all if it’s not used in commerce.

 Once a brand name is used in the marketplace, a marijuana business has a chance of claiming common law ownership of it and can try to stop others from infringing on it.
-The name has to be used continuously in commerce or the marijuana business could lose its claim to the mark.
+Keep in mind, the name has to be used continuously in commerce or the marijuana business could lose its claim to the mark.

 3. Get State Trademarks

-Even though marijuana products and services can’t be trademarked at the federal level, they can be trademarked at the state level in many states.
-That means the marijuana business can get some protections for its brands within the state where it operates.
+Even though marijuana products and services can’t be trademarked at the federal level, they can be trademarked at the state level in many states, including California, Colorado, Michigan, Oregon, and Washington.
+That means a marijuana business can get some protections for its brands within the state where it operates.
 State registration can also enable the marijuana business to collect damages in an infringement lawsuit within the state where the mark is registered.

 For marijuana businesses that operate in multiple states, trademarks should be registered in all states where its products and services are sold to consumers.
 These efforts can go a long way in helping the business secure a federal trademark in the future if the USPTO begins accepting applications for marijuana products and service marks.